Can You Trust the Site Authority Metric?

 Takeaways

 The reason is that people continue to use this type of site authority score as a vanity metric for various use cases.
-For example, to sell links, to sell domains, or to try to pull the wool over someone’s eyes about their so-called services.
+For example, to sell links, domains, or try to pull the wool over someone’s eyes about their so-called services.

-The problem is that it’s a made-up number that may or may not actually reflect the true quality of a website or its ability to rank.
+The problem is that it’s a made-up number that may or may not reflect a website’s true quality or its ability to rank.

 This is true for any report generated on a website from any analytics or SEO platform and especially true for a site authority metric.